DIsaacman/Research/README.md

 ## Background

 Bridgewater is a large financial services institute that has grown from a Hedge Fund, to a world class people organisation.
 The founder, Ray Dalio was an early pioneer of Big Data, Machine Learning and Fintech.[^1] Bridgewater developed a principle-based approach designed by its founder, Ray Dalio to manage both money and people.
-Bridgewater has a large portfolio of assets under managment, holding mostly traditional equities.[^4]

----

-**Note:** Bridgewater has expanded it base of operations to include multiple FinTech domains including, but nor limited to:

-- Capital Investment
-- Investment Management
-- Wealth Management
-- Robo-advising
+Bridgewater has a large portfolio of assets under managment, holding mostly traditional equities.[^4] Although the original founder has taken a step back of the day-to-day managment of the company, many of his principles (that have been made public in his book "Principles") have been embedded into the company culture, helping Bridgeater become one of the most relevant corporations in existence.
+Of particular interest is how the company also uses data to encourage and enforce governance using an "idea Meritocracy" and "Believability-weighted decision-making" in the management of the organisation.

 ---